 A wide range of dermal fillers is available, each designed to address a unique treatment goal.
 All are administered via injection.

-Dr. Verma begins by assessing your skin and determining the areas where injectable fillers will be most effective.
+Dr. Fearrington begins by assessing your skin and determining the areas where injectable fillers will be most effective.
 He also selects the type of filler best suited for your specific needs.

 Next, your skin is cleaned with an antibacterial solution to prevent infection.
 A topical anesthetic can reduce sensation in the treatment area, or a local anesthetic may be administered, depending on your treatment plan.